 - Late Penalty: If late to check in, a team’s weight will be disqualified for that day and they will not be allowed to weigh in their fish.

 - Ties: If a tie occurs, NYFA/TA Officials will combine and divide equally the prizes between the spots that are tied.
 Any trophy position shall be decided by entry position on ties.

-- Divisional Championship Qualifications: There are two ways for each team to qualify for the Divisional Championship.
-1st– if you fish all qualifying events in your division.
-2nd– if you fish three of the qualifying events from your Division and finish in the top (40%) of the field in points.
+- Divisional Championship Qualifications JR and HS: from two qualifying events in your Division you must finish in the top (40%) of the field in points, to qualify for the Divisional Championship.
 Student angler membership covers all divisions and teams may fish all divisions if they choose.
 Each angler must sell one (1) book of 5 raffle tickets for each division they fish.
 If team fishes both divisions and qualifies for both division championships, the team may fish both division championships.
-There will Be a ($40) Team Pot at the One Day Divisional Championship.
-If a team double qualifies for the Mid-West Shootout Championship, the team must use points in home division unless they did not qualify in home division.
+There will Be a ($40) HS Team Pot at the One Day Divisional Championship and a ($20) JR Team Pot for the One Day Jr Divisional Championship.
 All final decisions will be made by Tournament Director.

 - Quality Assurance Testing: By his/her signature on entry form and/or participation in the NYFA/TA tournaments, student anglers or Boat Captains agree to any quality assurance test if required by the Tournament Director.
 They may include all or part of the following: CVSA, Polygraph, Urinalysis, or Blood test.
 Refusal of any angler or boater to submit to the test will result in the loss of winnings, immediate disqualification, plus subsequent disqualification from future tournaments.

 For Questions Call: 417-689-4066 or 417-522-1095

 Helping a Child Continue Their Education Through the Sport of Bass Fishing